isomerpages/moe-fairfieldsec/_parents/Resources for Parents/Information on Sexuality Education 2024.md

 <p>(60 mins)</p>
 </td>
 <td width="270">
 <p>This lesson focus on how the family, culture and society can influence one’s perception of their gender roles.
-Students will learn what gender stereotypes are (e.g., males traditionally as breadwinners and females traditionally as doing household chores) and how gender stereotypes are formed. &nbsp;Students will discuss how one’s understanding of gender roles should not be limited by gender stereotypes, for example women can be pilots, while men can be nurses.</p>
+Students will learn what gender stereotypes are (e.g. males traditionally as breadwinners and females traditionally as doing household chores) and how gender stereotypes are formed. &nbsp;Students will discuss how one’s understanding of gender roles should not be limited by gender stereotypes, for example women can be pilots, while men can be nurses.</p>
+<p>&nbsp;</p>
 <p>Students learn to focus on their personal strengths to pursue their interests and build their self- confidence.</p>
+<p>&nbsp;</p>
 <p>Students will also learn about the definitions of biological sex, gender identity, gender expression and sexual orientation.
 They will learn to treat everyone with respect and empathy.</p>
 <p>&nbsp;</p>
 </td>